matteogarbelli/matteogarbelli.github.io/_pages/about.md

 I am working in the Stochastic Analysis group of Luca Di Persio.

-My research interests lie in the areas of stochastic processes, machine learning and mean field games.
+My research interests lie in the areas of Stochastic Processes, Machine Learning and Mean Field Games.
 In particular, my current research focuses on:

-- Mean Field Games with common noise;
+- Mean Field Games with (and without) common noise;
 - Adpated Wasserstein Distance;
-- BSDE with memory features;
+- BSDEs with memory features;
 - McKean Vlasov S(P)DES.